-Understanding your rights when it comes to credit agreements and loans can save you money and stress.
+Understanding your rights when it comes to credit agreements and loans can save you time, money and stress.

 For example, it’s important to know whether certain debts have time limits beyond which creditors can’t chase you for repayment.
 In these cases, debt may be referred to as statute barred – but what exactly does this term mean and how could it impact on your need to make repayments?

 We see a lot of misleading information about this term and what it means for you on social media and consumer forums.
 CLB Direct are experts in this area of law and can help explain what ‘statute barred debt’ really means for you.

 Statute barred debt is a phrase which is outlined in the Limitation Act 1980 and refers to debt that is no longer chased as the time the creditor had to enforce payment has elapsed.
 In other words, when debt is barred under statute, this means that by law, the creditor has run out of time to take certain kinds of action to make you repay the money, including taking you to court.

 Under the terms of the Limitation Act, a creditor has up to six years to pursue most types of unsecured debts, or 12 years in the case of certain mortgage shortfalls.
 This period (referred to as a ‘limitation period’) begins at the time of either your last payment of the debt or your last acknowledgement of it.
 It does not refer to the entire time that you have been making repayments for.
 Also, it is key to be aware that if you have a county court judgement (CCJ) registered against you prior to the limitation period elapsing, this period does not apply.
 In addition, the Limitation Act does not apply to debts you owe to the Crown or some government departments, including income tax.